refi64/protic/README.md

 If `$variable` is equal to `123`, this will evaluated to the empty string.
 If the condition is false, this will evaluate to a null value.

-In pH, much like in Lua, the *only* falsy value is the null value!
+In protic, much like in Lua, the *only* falsy value is the null value!

 Of course, inequality can be checked to (using `!=` instead of `==`).